-The Council's vision, and intended outcomes for residents have been developed and are contained within the Harrow Ambition Plan 2020 which was refreshed for 2019/20 with no significant changes.
-In February 2020 the Council adopted its Borough Plan, which will succeed the Harrow Ambition Plan for 2020/21 onwards.
+The Council's vision and intended outcomes for residents have been developed and are contained within the Harrow Ambition Plan 2020 which was refreshed for 2019/20 with no significant changes.
+In February 2020 the Council adopted its Borough Plan, and a new Council Delivery Plan will succeed the Harrow Ambition Plan for 2020/21 onwards.